“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Oversee the records, reports, budget, and finances of the Young Women organization.

 If the unit is large enough, the Young Women president recommends to the bishop an adult sister to serve as Young Women secretary.
-The secretary may have the following responsibilities:
+She may have the following responsibilities:

 Help the Young Women presidency prepare agendas for presidency meetings.
 She attends these meetings, takes notes, and keeps track of assignments.